CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 -----------------------

 After fitting, you can use use the suite of prediction methods: :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.predict_partial_hazard`, :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.predict_survival_function`, and others.
+See also the section on `Predicting uncensored subjects below <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#prediction-on-censored-subjects>`_

 .. code:: python